-The Council's Housing Revenue account (HRA) currently has a projected 2021/22 yearend balance of £26.9Million of useable reserves and a further £3.4Million in an earmarked interest equalisation reserve.
+The Council's Housing Revenue account (HRA) projected a 2021/22 yearend balance of £26.9Million of usable reserves and a further £3.4Million in an earmarked interest equalisation reserve.
 The HRA holds higher reserves for repayment of borrowing over the 30 year business plan, but also requires a savings target of £668K of yet unidentified savings over the period 2022/23-2024/25 in total.
-The Council's HRA 30 year business plan will be updated at the December 2021 Executive.
+The Council's HRA 30 year business plan will be updated during 2023/24.